CityofToronto/bdit_flashcrow/lib/controller/README.md

 ## Authentication

-Note that many endpoints of this API do not require authentication; as noted above, those endpoints are configured with `auth: { mode: 'try' }`.

-For routes that do require authentication, you must provide a valid `session` cookie with your request.
+For routes that require authentication, you must provide a valid `session` cookie with your request.

 For non-`GET` routes that additionally modify MOVE application data, you must provide a CSRF token.
 There are two ways to pass this token: via the `csrf` cookie, or via the `X-CSRF-Token` request header.